itayinbarr/itayinbarr/README.md

-I create technology and connect people.
+Creating technology and connecting people.

-I'm where neuroscience and technology meet.
+Currently where neuroscience and technology meet.

 ### What I do